mih/Psignifit-3.x/doc-src/TUTORIAL_BOOTSTRAP.rst

 References
 ==========
 ..
 [Blackwell_1952] Blackwell, H. R.(1952).
 Studies of psychophysical methods for measuring visual thresholds.
 Journal of the Optical Society of America, 42, 606-616.
 ..
+[Fruend_et_al_2011] Fründ, I, Haenel, NV, Wichmann, FA (2011).
+Inference for psychometric functions in the presence of nonstationary behavior.
+Journal of Vision, in press.
+..
 [Gelman_1996] Gelman A (1996): Inference and monitoring convergence.
 In [Gilks_et_al_1996]_.
 ..
 [Geweke_1992] Geweke, J (1992): Evaluating the accuracy of sampling-based approaches to calculating posterior moments.
 In Bernardo et al., pp 169-193.
 ..
 [Gilks_et_al_1996] Gilks, WR, Richardson, S, Spiegelhalter, DJ (Hrsg,1996): Markov chain Monte Carlo in practice.
 London: Chapman & Hall.